NodeCedu/node-lws/README.md

 * ```node-lws``` establishes connections in less than 10% the time compared to ```ws```.
 * ```node-lws``` echoes messages in less than 30% the time compared to ```ws```.

+Initial primus support should be included in 5.0 or 4.0.6.
+Use 'lws' as transformer & report any issues here.

 ## Installation
 [![](https://nodei.co/npm/lws.png)](https://www.npmjs.com/package/lws)